dhruv-aggarwal-09/Chat-Application/README.md

 # WebSocket Chat App

-This is a real-time chat application built using WebSocket, HTML, CSS, and JavaScript.
+This real-time chat application is built using WebSocket, HTML, CSS, and JavaScript.
 The app allows users to connect to a WebSocket server, log in with a username, and engage in real-time messaging with other users.
-It provides an intuitive interface for sending and receiving messages without the need for page refreshes.
+It provides an intuitive interface for sending and receiving messages without page refreshes.

-## Project Overview

-This chat application leverages the WebSocket protocol to establish a persistent connection between the client and the server, enabling real-time communication.
-It includes basic login functionality, chat message display, and the ability for multiple users to interact in the same chat session.
-The frontend is built with HTML, CSS, and JavaScript, while the backend WebSocket server is powered by Node.js.

 ## Features

 - **Real-time Messaging**: Send and receive messages instantly between users.
 - **Username Login**: Users can enter a username to start chatting.
 - **User Authentication**: Basic username input field to identify the user.
-- **Broadcast Messages**: All connected clients receive messages sent by any user in real-time.
+- **Broadcast Messages**: All connected clients receive messages from any user in real time.
 - **Logout**: Users can log out, which returns them to the login screen.
 - **Responsive UI**: The app’s layout adjusts to fit different screen sizes.